Everlane/shell-heroku/README.md

 # Cased Shell on Heroku

-This repo contains the configuration of a Heroku application that combines of [Cased Shell](https://cased.com), [a SSH daemon that authenticates against Heroku](https://github.com/cased/ssh-oauth-handlers), and the Heroku CLI.
+This repo contains the configuration of a Heroku application that combines [Cased Shell](https://cased.com), [a SSH daemon that authenticates against Heroku](https://github.com/cased/ssh-oauth-handlers), and the Heroku CLI.
 The result allows your team to use the Heroku CLI in a secure, auditable fashion.

 <img width="1050" alt="image" src="https://user-images.githubusercontent.com/47/144297536-638f3cd3-acff-4d86-9afb-1fa62d0bb73e.png">